 4. Using a Content Delivery Network (CDN).

 A CDN is a network of servers distributed around the world.
-By placing your files on a CDN, visitors can load your Web site faster from a server that is geographically closer to them.
-This reduces latency and allows for faster load times.
+By placing your files on a CDN, visitors can load your website faster from a server that is geographically closer to them.
+This reduces latency and provides faster load times.

 5. Improve server performance.

-A slow server can significantly affect your website's load time.
+A slow server can significantly affect the loading time of your website.
 Choose a reliable hosting provider and consider upgrading to a better hosting package or a dedicated server as your website grows and attracts more traffic.

 6. Minimize and merge CSS and JavaScript